strider73/jenkins-docker-compose/README.md

 ### 1. jenkins master / agent module using a docker compose
-Let me show you how it actually looks like before you divce in each seperate section
+Let me show you how it actually looks like before you dive in each seperate section

 ![jenkins-controller/agent](images/AdventureTube-Server-Jenkins.jpg)